bitcart/bitcart-docs/deployment/raspberrypi.md

 Raspberry Pi is a good low-power solution to host BitcartCC at home.
 It is quite cheap and you can use it to build a lot of custom stuff.

-We recommend using the latest RPI4, but RPI3 woud be good too.
+We recommend using the latest RPI4, but RPI3 would be good too.

 What's good is: BitcartCC can work with any RPI flavour, even 1 GB RAM is enough to run BitcartCC.
 Though we recommend picking up a bit more (2 GB) just to avoid slowdowns.